iron-io/iron_mq_java/README.md

 When you pop/get a message from the queue, it will *not* be deleted.
 It will eventually go back onto the queue after a timeout if you don't delete it.
-(The default timeout is 10 minutes.)
+(The default timeout is 60 seconds.)

 **Delete** a message from the queue: